torvalds/linux/Documentation/networking/tls-offload.rst

 Kernel TLS operation
 ====================

-Linux kernel provides TLS connection offload infrastructure.
+GNU/Linux kernel provides TLS connection offload infrastructure.
 Once a TCP connection is in ``ESTABLISHED`` state user space can enable the TLS Upper Layer Protocol (ULP) and install the cryptographic connection state.
 For details regarding the user-facing interface refer to the TLS